 Can I propose a session with more than 4 total presenters (including the conversation moderator)?

 This year, in our virtual format, we are asking session organizers to propose no more than 4 presenters, including a moderator.
 We acknowledge that this is a change from our former 6-presenter maximum at our in-person conferences; this is for a few reasons.
-First, a number of the virtual platforms we are using have a 4-person presenter maximum.
+First, the virtual platform we are using has a 4-person presenter maximum.
 As well, limiting presenters to 4 will aid ALTA staff in assisting effectively with the technological challenge of bringing multiple people in different locations online synchronously.
 Finally, keeping virtual meetings as small as possible allows them to be more accessible to those who are deaf or hard of hearing.

 Accepted sessions will be asked to nominate one additional moderator: someone off-camera to monitor the chat feature in our virtual sessions.
 This can either be someone in the session or someone appointed by ALTA.
 The chat moderator will monitor the audience discussion in the chat feature, collecting questions to share with the presenters during the Q&A, if applicable.
 If your session is accepted, conference organizers will be in touch with you about this.